Welcome to the aristocracy of finance!

-In other words, a working day lasts for 17 hours, and you cannot take a 5 minute break without making sure you are connected to your phone at all times.
+In other words, a working day lasts for 17 hours, and you cannot take a 5-minute break without making sure you are connected to your phone at all times.

 Alright, let’s get down to business and talk about the real reason why you’re here.
-You want to know how to be a real life version of Leonardo DiCaprio and become an investment banker.
+You want to know how to be a real-life version of Leonardo DiCaprio and become an investment banker.

 But not just any type of education.
 Here’s where it gets tricky.
 Remember when I said in the beginning that investment banking careers are elitist?

-Attend an Ivy League School.
+2. Attend an Ivy League School.

 The reality is that investment banks only recruit from the uppermost colleges around the world.